NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A Scheme function of a single argument, that takes a vector3 giving a position and returns a (complex) current amplitude for that point.
 The position argument is *relative* to the `center` of the current source, so that you can move your current around without changing your function.
 The default is `'()` (null), meaning that a constant amplitude of 1.0 is used.
 Note that your amplitude function (if any) is *multiplied* by the `amplitude` property, so both properties can be used simultaneously.

-As described in section 4.2 of [our book chapter online](http://arxiv.org/abs/arXiv:1301.5366), it is also possible to supply a source that is designed to couple exclusively into a single waveguide mode (or other mode of some cross section or periodic region) at a single frequency, and which couples primarily into that mode as long as the bandwidth is not too broad.
+As described in section 4.2 of this [book chapter](http://arxiv.org/abs/arXiv:1301.5366), it is also possible to supply a source that is designed to couple exclusively into a single waveguide mode (or other mode of some cross section or periodic region) at a single frequency, and which couples primarily into that mode as long as the bandwidth is not too broad.
 This is possible if you have [MPB](http://mpb.readthedocs.io) installed: Meep will call MPB to compute the field profile of the desired mode, and uses the field profile to produce an equivalent current source.
 (Note: this feature does *not* work in cylindrical coordinates.)
 To do this, instead of a `source` you should use an `eigenmode-source`:

 **`eigenmode-source`**